IBM/openapi-validator/README.md

 #### \<files>
 - The Swagger file(s) to be validated.
 All files must be a valid JSON or YAML (only .json, .yml, and .yaml file extensions are supported).
 - Multiple, space-separated files can be passed in and each will be validated.
-This includes support for globs (e.g. `validate-swagger files/*` will run the validator on all files in "files/")
+This includes support for globs (e.g. `lint-swagger files/*` will run the validator on all files in "files/")

 ### Node module
 _Assumes the module was installed with a `--save` or `--save-dev` flag._